- Gartner made many false proposals about HANA, but without declaring how much money they take from SAP.

 It is essential to place the events in a timeline so that the prediction can be seen graphically.
 In this view, Fienberg’s prediction seems quite inaccurate.
 Furthermore, Fienberg greatly oversold the effect of the supposed advantage that SAP had with HANA.

-This statement in the IBM technical documentation for DB2 BLU is illustrative of what Brightwork has been saying is the primary benefit to what HANA does.
+This statement in the IBM technical documentation for DB2 BLU illustrates what Brightwork has been saying is the primary benefit to what HANA does.

 Columnar organization favors analytic queries that access a large number of values from a subset of the columns and make heavy use of aggregations and joins.
 Only the column data needed to process the query is loaded into memory from disk.